-(2) Internet and social media use in Iraq
+(1) Internet and social media use in Iraq

 Due to Iraq war since 2003, internet environment had been significantly deteriorated and therefore its development lagged behind other middle east nations.
-In fact, broadband establishment at household was only available at 0.1% of entire Iraqi population in 2011.
-However, according to BBC Monitoring, with rapid development in digital infrastructure, the ratio was improved to 13% between 2014 and 2016 and progress has been continuously seen until today.
+However, with rapid development in digital infrastructure, the ratio was improved to 13% between 2014 and 2016 and progress has been continuously seen until today.
 Meanwhile, mobile devise and its network system were comparatively developed much faster as 87% of population was covered already in 2011, according to the survey the Broadcasting Board of Governors (BBG) and Gallup.
-Also, BBG-Gullup survey found that 92.2% of Iraqi own mobile phone in 2014.
+Also, BBG-Gallup survey found that 92.2% of Iraqi own mobile phone in 2014.
 Despite deterioration of internet environment has been seen since 2014 due to terrorism act by ISIL, the situation has recovered the post-ISIL level as major terror act is now somewhat under control.

 The most widely used social media tool in Iraq is Facebook.
-According to BBG-Gullup survey, 94.3% of respondents reported that they made access to Facebook in last seven days.
-The second most accessed social media was Google+ (41.8%) followed by Twitter (25.8%).
-As Google terminated its social media platform Google+ service for private user in April 2019, it can be predicted that access and concentration to Facebook in Iraq would increase.
+According to BBG-Gallup survey, 94.3% of respondents reported that they made access to Facebook in last seven days.

 Organization Facebook Twitter Government of Iraq 1,198,255 89,377 Ministry of Electricity 45,880 7 Ministry of Construction, Housing and Municipalities and Public Works 1,991 Not found Kurdistan Regional Government 174,069 454,509 Regional Ministry of Agricultiure and Water Resources in Kurdistan 50,955 N/A?
+Regional Ministry of Electricity in Kurdistan Not Accessible N/A?

-Table 3.2-2Number of followers of social media in Iraq(government organization and civil society organization)
+Table 21Number of followers of social media in Iraq(government organization and civil society organization)